-A visitor contacted me about a bumblebee nest in her roof, and raised a few concerns.
+A reader contacted me about a bee nest in her roof, and raised a few concerns.
 Firstly, do bee nests attract wasps, and was there a risk that wasps would move into the nest?

 In addition, she wondered whether bee nests cause damage.
 My response is below.
 Had the nest been that of honey bees it would have been different, and I would have advised her to call a beekeeper.

-But in this case, I'm confident the lady definitely had a bumblebee nest in her roof.

-It may seem strange, but I must admit, I felt a little envious, because I wish I had a bumblebee nest in my roof!
+But in this case, I'm confident the lady definitely had a bumble bee nest in her roof.
+(It may seem strange, but I must admit, I felt a little envious, because I wish I had a bumble bee nest in my roof!)

 Firstly, to address the concern about wasps – i.e. are wasps attracted to bee nests and will they move into the nest?

 When social wasps are establishing their own colonies and nests, they have a number of important tasks.
 They have to: